 Patent Agent vs Patent Attorney: Everything You Need to Know

-A patent agent is someone who has passed the Patent Bar through the US Patent and Trademark Office.3 min read
+A patent agent is someone who has passed the Patent Bar through the US Patent and Trademark Office.6 min read

 Patent Agent vs. Patent Attorney

-A patent attorney is a person who has gone to and graduated law school.
-This person has passed the state bar exam as well as the UPTO exam.
-Patent attorneys are able to practice at the US Patent and Trademark Office.
-Additionally, they are able to practice before the office.
-They can advise individuals in relation to contracts and they can be involved with trials involved patents and trademarks.
+Patent attorneys are able to practice at the U.S. Patent and Trademark Office.
+Additionally, they can practice in court.
+They can advise individuals in relation to contracts, and they can be involved with trials involved patents and trademarks.

 Patent agents are people who have a great deal more education in terms of technical subjects and they likely possess a greater background in either science of engineering.
 Many agents will come to the law field after a career in a technical one.

-Patent agents are only specifically allows to practice patent law through or with the USPTO.
+Patent agents are only specifically allowed to practice patent law through or with the USPTO.
 However, these individuals are often hired by law firms due to their extensive technical backgrounds.
 Legal departments for larger corporations will hire these people at times for the same reason.
-Patent agents may also be preferred to patent attorneys due to a more diverse and background.
+Patent agents may also be referred to patent attorneys due to a more diverse background.

 Who Is Better?

 Patent attorneys and agents are similar in a lot of different ways.
-Both of these professionals are able to prepare, execute, file patent applications with the USPTO.
+Both of these professionals can prepare, execute, file patent applications with the USPTO.
 The main difference between these two individuals is the larger capacity for them to be able to practice law.

-Experienced patent agents are individuals who are able to capably prepare patents in a complete manner.
-This is true of attorneys as well, and it really depends on the experience held by the individual when it comes to the work and assistance they are able to provide you.
+Experienced patent agents are individuals who can capably prepare patents in a complete manner.
+This is true of attorneys as well, and who is better really depends on the experience held by the individual when it comes to the work and assistance they can provide you.

 For most patent agents, it takes several years of training minimally to operate at an optimal level of competency.
 Make sure to speak to agents and ask about their experience before working with them.
 Ask questions about education, training after college, and practice.